1. Home

 Step 3 is where you actually builder your template, map your areas, map your fields and apply a number of settings.
 It uses a drag and drop feature to builder the structure of your template as well as map specific data source fields to fields within RE.

 On the left-hand side of the screen are a list of Area Mappings that you can map to.
 They are segmented into their own Data Destination.
+Clicking on the chevron will open up the Area Mappings for that Data Destination

 To add new Area Mappings to the Canvas, simply select the Area Mapping in question and pull it across onto the Canvas and on top of an existing, relevant Area Mapping.
 This will attach the new Area Mapping to the existing Mapping.
-The Existing Area with highlight that it will accept the area mapping you are trying to add.
+The Existing Area will highlight that it will accept the area mapping you are trying to add.

 Once attached, you can then reposition the Area Mapping to where ever you like on the Canvas.
 We recommend that you consider how other users might understand the template’s structure.

 On the top of the Area Mapping section of the screen, there are some additional buttons to allow you to adjust the Canvas.
 You can zoom in and out or set it to ‘fit to page’.
 Additionally, you can change the pointer for selecting items onscreen to a grab-hand that allows you to reposition the whole template on the Canvas.
+The circular arrow allows you to refresh the code tables used.

 Field Mapping

 When you are ready, you can start mapping your fields.
 To do so, simply click on ‘Fields’.
 This will take you to a new window that features the fields from the data source on the left and the fields to map to in RE on the right.
-Note that when ‘required’ field have not been mapped, the Area Mapping shows a red triangle warning you of that.

 You can either drag and drop a data source field onto a relevant field in RE and put in a default value.
 The RE field will expand slightly to highlight that it can accept the data source field.